 A Nation Divided

-Teacher Sponsored Opened Ended Class Contest to Create Part 3 and 4. $1000 Plus Scholarships.
+Teacher Sponsored Opened Ended Class Contest to Complete Part 3, 4 and 5. $1000 Plus Scholarships.
 Teacher, Principle or Superintendent Should Contact Walter Antoniotti at antonw@ix,netcom.com Students decide what the project is, when completed and if/when submitted to textbooksfree for Internet publication.
 I will help if asked.

 The late eighteenth century was an economy made up of skilled artisans called master craftsmen.
 They made products like shoes, bread, wagons...and often sold them in a shop attached to their home.
 They were helped by apprentices who began at about age twelve.
 Successful apprentices took a test at 21 and passing made them a journeyman and able to work for others.
 Successful journeymen who saved enough of their earnings could join an association as a master craftsman.
 It was a simple existence with working based on demand and setting your own hours.
 This system had not changed much in about two hundred years.